MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach.md

 - Retail

-The major risks related to breach within the retail industry can arise with there are multiple domains for multiple brands that live within the same tenant.
+  The major risks related to breach within the retail industry can arise when there are multiple domains for multiple brands that live within the same tenant.
 The complexities of managing on-premises or cloud-based identities can create vulnerabilities.

 - Health Sector

   The major risks within the health sector are data loss.
 The unauthorized disclosure of confidential medical records may be a direct threat to data and information privacy laws that are reserved for patients and clients alike and, based on local regulations, can incur substantial penalties.

 - Government Sector